Andrada2192/manual_testing_jira_redmine/README.md

             3.8 Test completion report

+### 1 Introduction
+Redmine is a flexible project management web application.
+Written using the Ruby on Rails framework, it is cross-platform and cross-database.

+Redmine is open source and released under the terms of the GNU General Public License v2 (GPL).

 ### 1.1 Project Objective
 We need to raise the trust in the quality of the project as high as possible before releasing it to customers.